firedrakeproject/firedrake/docs/source/visualisation.rst

 .. note::
    Field Error is hidden in the current Paraview UI (5.7) so we include a visual guide wherein the field error is set via the highlighted field directly below Chord Error:
    .. image:: paraview-field-error.png
    We also note that the Tessellate_ filter (and other filters) can be more clearly controlled via the Paraview Python shell (under the Views menue).
-For instance, we can load a PVD file and tessellate it via
+For instance, Field Error can be more clearly specified via an argument to the Tesselate_ filter constructor.
    .. code-block:: python
+      from paraview.simple import *
       pvd = PVDReader(FileName="Example.pvd")
       tes = Tessellate(pvd, FieldError=0.001)